scottballenger/wordtl/README.md

   - "R" is not in postion 2,
   - "IES" are excluded.

+`wordtl` includes the wordle list (5 letter words) from https://www.nytimes.com/games/wordle/index.html that is stored in this repo.

 ## Prerequisites

 Not much here.
-You can run wordtl on `Windows or Mac`.
+You can run `wordtl` on `Windows or Mac`.

 If you would like to compile, test, and build the code then you will need `Golang` installed.

 ### Word List
-You must provide a word file for wordtl to read.
+You must provide a word file for `wordtl` to read.
 Please see "Installing wordtl" for details.

 ## Installing wordtl